 Is Robinhood Legit?

-Robinhood is a member of the SIPC, which protects customers from losses up to $500,000 in stocks and cash if the company goes out of business.
+Robinhood is a member of the SIPC.
+That means customers are protected from losses up to $500,000 in stocks and cash if the company goes out of business.
 Robinhood became a clearing broker in October 2018.

 Bankrate rates Robinhood at 3.5/5.0 stars.
 The app has a 4.8/5.0 rating on the Apple App Store based on about 673,300 reviews.
-Rivals like E*TRADE and Charles Schwab both get Bankrate ratings of 4.0/5.0 stars, and their Apple App Store ratings are 4.7 and 4.8 stars respectively.
+Rivals like E*TRADE and Charles Schwab both get Bankrate ratings of 4.0/5.0 stars.
+Their Apple App Store ratings are 4.7 and 4.8 stars respectively.

-After closing a Series D financing round in 2018, Robinhood was valued at $5.6 billion and is backed by investors including Sequoia, Kleiner Perkins and DST Global.
+After closing a Series D financing round in 2018, Robinhood was valued at $5.6 billion.
+Sequoia, Kleiner Perkins and DST Global are among the investors.
 At that time the company said it had 4 million users and had passed $150 billion in transaction volume, per TechCrunch.

-For investors that want to bypass broker fees and build their own portfolios, Robinhood is one of the most popular and trusted options.
-The downside is that its core service offers limited research and data, less customer support and no access to mutual funds, bonds, and no retirement, education, or joint accounts.
+For investors that want to bypass broker fees and build their own portfolios, Robinhood is a great option.
+There are downsides of course.
+Its core service offers limited research and data, less customer support and no access to mutual funds, bonds, and no retirement, education, or joint accounts.

-The app is a great option for younger, longer-term investors seeking more hands-on trading than an automatic robo-advisor, and those looking to keep costs low on an easy-to-use mobile-first platform.
+The app is a great option for younger, longer-term investors seeking more hands-on trading than an automatic robo-advisor.
+It’s also a good pick for those looking to keep costs low on an easy-to-use mobile-first platform.

 For more on how to save, read our Micro-Investing: What It Is, Why It’s for You and How to Start.